-You will love this quinoa salad recipe because it’s packed with crunchy, colorful bell peppers, cool cucumbers, and nutrient-dense quinoa.
+It’s packed with crunchy, colorful bell peppers, cool cucumbers, and nutrient-dense quinoa.
 Olives and feta give this side salad that Mediterranean vibe, and the lemony olive oil oregano dressing brings it all together.

 To me, this is the quintessential meal prep salad.
 All the vegetables last for a while in the fridge.
 It tastes good at room temperature, making it a wonderful option for taking to a party or packing lunches.
+And it’s both vegetarian and gluten-free!

 When tomatoes are in season, toss in a handful.
 Don’t like feta?
 Leave it out.
-To make it a full meal, add chickpeas, shredded grilled chicken breasts or canned tuna for a protein boost.
+To make it a full meal, add chickpeas, shredded grilled chicken breasts, or canned tuna for a protein boost.

 Quinoa Salad Recipe Ingredients

 - Quinoa: This seed is not only popular for its nutty taste and fluffy texture but also for its high nutritional value.
 It is rich in protein, fiber, and various vitamins and minerals.
+Don’t just try quinoa in this recipe; we have many other ways to use it up.

 - Lemon, zested and juiced: Lemon brings a burst of tangy flavor to this Mediterranean Quinoa salad recipe.
 The zest, or outer layer of the peel, adds a fragrant aroma while the juice provides acidity and brightness.